9e-Docteur/ApareAPI/readme.md

 Replace ``<version>`` by the version of the api you wanna choose.

 ### Done !
-Now you can follow tutorials on the wiki
+Now you can follow tutorials on the [wiki](https://github.com/9e-Docteur/ApareAPI/wiki/).